fabiocody/easyrepay-flutter/README.md

 # EasyRepay

-This is the [Flutter](https://flutter.dev) porting of EasyRepay, and app that allows you to write down all the money that you lend or borrow.
+This is the [Flutter](https://flutter.dev) implementation of EasyRepay, an app that allows you to write down all the money that you lend or borrow.

 ## TODO

-- List animations.
 - Master-detail on tablet.
 - Fix amount textfield allowing to select on the left.
 - Calculator.